Long-term Evolution of Relativistic Unmagnetized Collisionless Shocks: Discussion and Conclusions

 Previous PIC simulations found that as much as $\sim 90$\% of the post-shock kinetic energy is contained in thermal (i.e., Maxwellian) particles \citep[e.g.,][]{Spitkovsky2008,Spitkovsky2008b,Martins2009}.
 Radiative signatures of thermal electrons from GRB afterglows have been considered by a number of authors \citep[e.g.,][]{Eichler2005,Dimitrios2009,Ressler2017,Laskar2019,Warren2022}.
 However, conclusive observational evidence for the presence of a prominent thermal component is presently lacking.
 In contrast to previous PIC simulations, we find that the fraction of energy contained in the thermal component drops over time.
 At the end of our fiducial run, the fraction of energy in the Maxwellian component drops from the ``canonical'' $\sim 90$\% to $\sim 60$\% (Sec.~\ref{sec:acc}), which reduces the tension with the widely used assumption of purely nonthermal electrons in afterglow models \citep[e.g.,][]{Sari1998,Granot2002}.

 In order to evolve the shock simulations for a maximum possible duration we focused on a pair plasma composition.
 Previous works showed that the physics of electron-ion relativistic unmagnetized shocks is similar to pair shocks, owing to efficient preheating of the incoming electrons \citep[e.g.,][]{Spitkovsky2008b,Martins2009,Sironi2013}.
 Therefore, we expect qualitatively similar results for electron-ion shocks.
 A critical parameter affecting the shock evolution is the upstream magnetization of the ambient medium $\sigma$ \citep[see][]{Sironi2013, Reville2014, Plotnikov2018}.
 The physical picture described here requires that the shock operates close to the $\sigma = 0$ limit.
-Presently, it is not well understood how small $\sigma$ needs to be for the $\sigma=0$ limit to be applicable. \citet{Groselj2022} showed that even a relatively weak mean external field ($\sigma \sim 5\times 10^{-6}$) inhibits persistent plasma cavity formation.
+Presently, it is not well understood how small $\sigma$ needs to be for the $\sigma=0$ limit to be relevant.
+It has been shown that different levels of ambient magnetization can dramatically alter the behavior of collisionless shocks \citep[e.g.,][]{Bret2017,Bret2018,Haggerty2022,Groselj2022}.
 Thus, it may be reasonably expected that only a fraction of GRBs take place in environments where a vanishingly small magnetization can be assumed, which might help explaining the relatively large scatter of best-fit modeling parameters with respect to different afterglow observations.

 {\software{\textsc{osiris} \citep{Fonseca2002,Fonseca2013}}}